kseo/kseo.github.io/posts/2016-06-01-learn-haskell-to-be-a-better-programmer.markdown

 dramatically increased.

-The changes of programming paradigm in the history can be explained as our continous endeavor to enhance the composability.
+The changes of programming paradigm in the history can be explained as our continuous endeavor to enhance the composability.
 For example, the shift from assembly programming with goto to structure programming emphasizing subroutine and loop was necessary as the problem size increases.
-We desparately needed a better way to compose programs.
+We desperately needed a better way to compose programs.

 But as the complexity of problem drastically increased again in 80-90s, we needed a new programming paradigm called object-oriented programming.
-Classes and objects, encapsulation and information hiding were another endeavor to imporve the composability of programs.
+Classes and objects, encapsulation and information hiding were another endeavor to improve the composability of programs.

 Now in 2010s, functional programming is gaining attention.
 The complexity of problems we have today is enormous and we need new tools and concepts to cope